 The phrase ‘licensed, bonded, and insured’ is used by business owners across many professions—including construction contractors, auto dealers and others—to attract customers and build a sense of trustworthiness.

-While licensing and insured are more commonly known terms, you might be wondering, “What does bonded mean?”
+While licensing and insured are more commonly known terms, you might be wondering, “What does bonded mean for a business?”

-Bonded means that a business has obtained a surety bond, which guarantees that a business will meet all their legal obligations.
+Bonded means that a business has obtained a surety bond, which guarantees that it will meet its legal obligations.
 Think of a surety bond as a security mechanism that protects buyers and clients.

 Let’s dig into the way bonding works, and why a business might pursue it.